b3n0y/ResolveDevDoc/docs/source/index.rst

-Welcome to DavinciDevDoc's documentation!
+Welcome to ResolveDevDoc's documentation!
 =========================================

 Summary
 -------

-**DavinciDevDoc** is an unofficial documentation for scripting and workflow integration with `Davinci Resolve 17 <https://www.blackmagicdesign.com/products/davinciresolve/>`_
+**ResolveDevDoc** is an unofficial documentation for scripting and workflow integration with `Davinci Resolve 17 <https://www.blackmagicdesign.com/products/davinciresolve/>`_

 This documentation was reformatted for ReadTheDocs to display additionnal informations about elements and API for Davinci Resolve.
 Please refer to the original documentation if needed.
 A reformated version is also available below (work in progress):